Nikki Haley wins backing from powerful Koch network as she aims to take on Trump

 The endorsement may help Haley address one of her biggest strategic liabilities.

-Despite seizing polling momentum in recent months, the former United Nations ambassador's campaign has been lacking significant manpower on the ground in primary states to ensure her supporters turn out to vote.
+Despite seizing some polling momentum in recent months, especially in early primary states, the former United Nations ambassador's campaign has been lacking significant manpower on the ground to ensure her supporters turn out to vote.
 But now, she inherits the organizational heft of what may be the most powerful conservative grassroots organization in the nation.
 The Koch network, previously referred to as the Koch Brothers, has been building a network of paid conservative activists and volunteers in key states for several years.

 Through this summer and fall alone, Americans for Prosperity activists have already communicated with six million primary voters, either in person at their doors or on the phone, Seidel said.